 Though Golovin saw Russian and Swedish influence during the 19th century and served as a Gold Rush trading post, the population today is over 80% Native American.

 Services are few, so you may want to make your visit a day trip.
 The building that housed Dexter’s Roadhouse, a relic of the Gold Rush era, remains intact although the business closed in the 1950s.
 Between November and May, you’ll want to use the gravel airstrip because Golovnin Bay is frozen over.
 Keep in mind that the sale or importation of alcohol is banned.

-No Alaskan flying vacation would be complete without a landing on one of Mt.
-McKinley’s five glaciers.
-At 20,320 feet, Mt.
-McKinley is the tallest mountain in the world when measured on land (Mt.
+No Alaska flying vacation would be complete without a landing on one of Denali’s five glaciers.
+At 20,320 feet, Denali is the tallest mountain in the world when measured on land (Mt.
 Everest is on a plateau)and the drama of standing on ancient and pristine ice next to the craggy mountain is a once in a lifetime experience.

-You’ll need skis on your plane and special permission from the National Park Service (as well as a Denali Park pass), so this journey is best accomplished as part of an Alaskan tour which can be arranged through your Anchorage hotel.
-This is one landing you’ll be telling friends about for years.
+You’ll need skis on your plane and special permission from the National Park Service (as well as a Denali Park pass), so this journey is best accomplished as part of an Alaska Sightseeing Tour, which can be arranged through your Westmark Anchorage Hotel.
+This is one landing you’ll be telling your friends about for years.